ybanens/digital-tools/content/1-prep.md

 ## Password security

-`The best way to keep your passwords /different and secure/ is to use a password manager. ⭐️ The best /password/ to use is a /passphrase/.`
+{% capture alert %}The best way to keep your passwords /different and secure/ is to use a password manager. ⭐️ The best /password/ to use is a /passphrase/.{% endcapture %}
+{% include alert.md text=alert color=tertiary %}

 ### 🔐 Password managers

 Getting used to using a password manager is a great investment in your overall experience of using the Internet.
 Most password managers have browser plugins that can fill login forms automatically.

-{% capture text %}
-Your preferred browser may not be available on your mobile platform.
-That means saved passwords in your browser may not be available to you on mobile.
-Password managers sync data across your desktop and mobile devices so they're more readily available. {% endcapture %}
-{% include card.md header="Why can't I just let my browser remember my passwords?" text=text %}

-{% capture text %}
-Your preferred browser may not be available on your mobile platform.
-That means saved passwords in your browser may not be available to you on mobile.
-Password managers sync data across your desktop and mobile devices so they're more readily available. {% endcapture %}
-{% include button.md header="Why can't I just let my browser remember my passwords?" text=text %}

-{% capture text %}
-Your preferred browser may not be available on your mobile platform.
-That means saved passwords in your browser may not be available to you on mobile.
-Password managers sync data across your desktop and mobile devices so they're more readily available. {% endcapture %}
-{% include alert.md header="Why can't I just let my browser remember my passwords?" text=text %}

 {% include figure.html header="Why can't I just let my browser remember my passwords?" text=text %}